Primary Navigation Mobile

 What are the running costs?

-Kia says the 1.5-litre four-cylinder petrol XCeed can return around 47mpg.
-We’ve seen around 42mpg in normal driving, which isn’t bad – but rivals equipped with hybrid engines will return over 50mpg with ease.
+Kia says the 1.5-litre four-cylinder petrol XCeed can return between 44.8mpg and 46.3mpg in official WLTP economy terms, depending on the specification – meaning entry-level cars that come with smaller 16-inch alloy wheels are marginally more fuel efficient.
+In our own testing we’ve seen around 42mpg in normal driving, which isn’t bad for a conventional, non electrically assisted petrol engine – but rivals equipped with hybrid technology will return over 50mpg with ease.

 Servicing and warranty

-Kia recommends service intervals of around 10,000 miles (or every 12 months, whatever comes first) for the XCeed – and the company offers a range of service plans to cover the cost of maintenance.
+Kia recommends service intervals of 10,000 miles or 12 months, whatever comes first, for the XCeed – and the company offers a range of service plans to cover the cost of maintenance.
 The most expensive plan covers up five years’ worth of servicing, and buyers can also choose to bundle the cost of their car’s yearly MOT into the package for an additional fee.

 Reliability